 What is a disclosure?

 The disclosure is a confidential document that provides both scientific and legal overviews of a technology.
-The document addreses technical aspects of the technology, such as the science behind an inventions, its advantages over prior art, its potential drawbacks, and its scope of use.
-In addition, the invention disclosure addresses legal matters, such as IP owndership.
+The document addresses technical aspects of the technology, such as the science behind inventions, its advantages over prior art, its potential drawbacks, and its scope of use.
+In addition, the invention disclosure addresses legal matters, such as IP ownership.